gmcmt/DyGPrompt/README.md

 ## Running experiments

-Default dataset is WIKIPEDIA.
+Default dataset is Wikipedia.
 You need to change the corresponding parameters in pretrain\_origi.py and  downstream\_link\_fewshot.py to train and evaluate on other datasets.

 ### DyGPrompt